How our video system works

-Furthermore, to simplify operation, the cameras can store preset positions to quickly and repeatedly move to the same locations (eg pulpit, musicians, etc.).
-Both the OBS and the Mac app can set and make use of the camera presets built into the cameras.
+To simplify operation, the cameras can store preset positions to quickly and repeatedly move to the same locations (eg pulpit, musicians, etc.).
+The Mac app can set the camera presets built into the cameras.
 (We typically set the camera presets before the service as, for example, musicians may be in a different location from week to week.)

 Our Computer Setup